top of page

 info1390489

-Why Knitting and Crafts are Good for Your Mental Health
+Why Knitting and Crafts are Good for You

 ‘I always feel restored after meeting with my knitting friends.
 Knitting calms the anxious mind & knitting with others makes me feel more centered and hopeful - both personally and with my knitting projects.
 It will all work out - one stitch at a time.’